Firefighters battle 3-alarm fire at apartment building in Flatbush

 It quickly went to three alarms.

-FDNY officials say three people were treated for minor injuries: two at the scene and one at an area hospital.
+Two civilians were treated at the scene and one was treated an area hospital.
+All those injuries were said to be minor.

 MORE NEWS: Video shows gunman walk into 1 of 3 spas before deadly Atlanta shootings